MSW and BSW FAQ’s

 Q: How is the placement determined?

-A: Students complete and submit a field application and then meet with the Field Coordinator to be matched with appropriate referrals.
+A: Students complete and submit a field application and then meet with an Office of Field Education designee to be matched with appropriate referrals.
 Students are expected to adhere to the placement procedures as outlined in the BSW and MSW Field Manuals.

 Q: How do I apply for field placement with an agency?

-A: Students complete and submit a field application, through the Field Database, to the field coordinator early in the spring semester prior to the beginning of the field placement practicum the following fall.
-The field coordinator will email students with field application instructions and link to the field application.
+A: Students complete and submit a field application, through the Field Management Database, to the Office of Field Education early in the spring semester prior to the beginning of the field placement practicum the following fall.
+The Office of Field Education will email students with field application instructions and link to the field application.
 The application must be fully completed and submitted by the due date.
 This application is an essential part of the process, and placement efforts cannot be initiated without the application and resume.
-The timely submission increases the opportunity for placements in preferred settings.
+Timely submission increases the opportunity for placements in preferred settings.

 Q: Can I arrange my own field placement?

-A: No. It is the policy of the School of Social Work that all referrals of students to fieldwork sites must be made by the Field Coordinator.
-Students may provide a suggestion about a field site, but may not pursue a placement on their own.
+A: No. It is the policy of the School of Social Work that all referrals of students to fieldwork sites must be made by the Field Education staff.
+Students may provide a suggestion about a field site but may not pursue a placement on their own.
 Field placements independently obtained will not be approved.
 For detailed instructions on obtaining a field placement please refer to the BSW and MSW Field Manual.

 Q: I am already employed at a social work agency.
 Can I do my field placement there?

-A: Students who are interested in completing an employment-based field placement must get prior approval from the Field Coordinator.
+A: Students who are interested in completing an employment-based field placement must get prior approval from the Office of Field Education.
 Students who are proposing to use their place of employment as their field site must follow the procedures which are outlined in the Employment Based Field Placement Policy which can be found in the BSW and MSW Field Manuals.

 Q: Can I change my placement after I have already started?

 A: No student has the authority to resign from a field placement.
-Any change requires the approval of the Field Coordinator.
+Any change requires the approval from the Office of Field Education.

 Q: When does my field placement begin and end?